John Niland (American football): Dallas Cowboys

 Niland was selected in the first round (fifth overall) of the 1966 NFL draft by the Dallas Cowboys, becoming the first offensive lineman in franchise history to be drafted in the first round.
 He was also selected by the Oakland Raiders in the thirteenth round (116th overall) of the 1966 AFL draft.
+Niland started four games at left guard in 1966, and was the Cowboys' full time starter at left guard from 1967 to 1974.
+One of the top offensive linemen of his era, Niland excelled as a pulling guard.